Orthogonal Polynomials

 ) -> Tuple{Int64, Any, Any}

-Returns the recurrence coefficients for the k-th Legendre polynomial
+Returns the recurrence coefficients (a, b, c)

-Hermite Polynomials (normal distribution)
+Hermite Polynomials (Normal Distribution)

-For the weight function $\omega(y) = \exp(-y^2/2)/(2\pi)$ (normal distribution), take $a_n = 1$, $b_n = 0$ and $c_n = n$.
-Then, the first six polynomials read
+For the weight function $\omega(y) = \exp(-y^2/2)/(2\pi)$ (normal distribution), the recurrence coefficients are $a_n = 1$, $b_n = 0$, and $c_n = n$.
+The first six Hermite polynomials are:

-\[\begin{aligned} H_0 & = 0\\ H_1 & = 1\\ H_2 & = y\\ H_3 & = y^2 - 1\\ H_4 & = y^3 - 3y\\ H_5 & = y^4 - 6y^2 +3\\ \end{aligned}\]
+\[\begin{aligned} H_0 & = 0\\ H_1 & = 1\\ H_2 & = y\\ H_3 & = y^2 - 1\\ H_4 & = y^3 - 3y\\ H_5 & = y^4 - 6y^2 + 3\\ \end{aligned}\]

-and their norms are given by
+Their norms are given by

 \[ \| H_n \|^2_\omega = n!\]